bakame-php/http-structured-fields/docs/02-parsing-serializing.md

 // 'text/html, application/xhtml+xml, application/xml;q=0.9, image/webp, */*;q=0.8';
 ```

-The method applies by default all the normalizations transformation recommended by the RFC.
+The `toHttpValue` method applies by default all the normalizations recommended by the RFC.

 > [!TIP]
 > This is the mechanism used by the `DataType::serialize` method.
 Once the Structured